home-assistant/home-assistant.io/source/_components/august.markdown

 ha_iot_class: "Cloud Polling"
 ---

 The `august` component allows you to integrate your [August](http://august.com) devices in Home Assistant.
 Currently this component supports August Lock and Doorbell.
+NOTE: August Lock 2nd Gen will need either August Connect or Doorbell to connect to Home Assistant.

 ## {% linkable_title Configuration %}